kocienda/Any/README.md

 # Any
-Implementation and optimization of std::any

 <a name="introduction"></a>
-## Introduction

 I'm fascinated by C++ [`std::any`](https://en.cppreference.com/w/cpp/utility/any), and by the prospect of using a strongly-typed language to create a class to hold values of any type.
 This document and the code in this repository describes my investigations into the details of making an "Any" implementation of my own.
 I based my work on a study of the standard library implementations of `std::any` in the [LLVM/libcxx](https://github.com/llvm-mirror/libcxx/blob/master/include/any) and [GCC/libstdc++](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/std/any) projects.

-In the process, I've developed what I believe to be new efficiencies, and I'm publishing them here for your comment and use, as well as your support or refutation.
+My [`Cyto::Any`](https://github.com/kocienda/Any/blob/master/cyto-any.h) class runs faster than the LLVM/libcxx and GCC/libstdc++ versions of `std::any`, approaching 2x faster for some common usage patterns and even more in other cases, and I'm publishing my code and results here for your comment and use, as well as your confirmation or refutation.

 NB.
 In this document, Any with a leading capital letter refers to the general idea of a class capable of holding values regardless of type, including my own implementation, while_ `std::any` refers to the specific API and embodiment of this notion as offered in C++17.